kendagor/cboreli/README.md

  - 7 null
  - 7 undefined
  - 7 ieee_754 32,64-bit floats

+### Build
+Verified to build correctly in ubuntu linux.
+You'll need:
+- gcc or clang
+- cmake

+Take a look at build.sh and build_clang.sh
+You could also simply use those scripts to build as well
+'''
+sh build.sh
+'''

+####

 #### Examples
 The tests illustrate how the library could be used.